crazoter/timetable-pinger-py/README.md

    * Note that you can combine commas and ranges in your cron expression.
    * AWS cloudwatch's cron expression is also little different from the usual cron params (See [accepted answer](https://stackoverflow.com/questions/59496652/aws-cloudwatch-rule-schedule-cron-expression-to-skip-2-hours-in-a-day)).
 If you got it right you'll see the next 10 trigger dates in the UI.
 4. Set all the necessary environmental variables for the lambda (See "AWS Lambda Config Parameters above).

+## AWS Lambda Config Parameters
+Once you've got the lambda up and running, there are some environment variables you'll need to set for your lambda.
+See [this](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html) on how to setup environment variables.
+Basically you'll be setting the variables you got from the previous steps as environment variables for your lambda to reference.

+Necessary:
+* **SPREADSHEET_ID**: Your spreadsheet ID.
+* **SERVICE_ACCOUNT_SECRET**: The secret JSON key for your service account.
+Copy the entire json in.
+Make sure your env. variables are encrypted (it should be automatically performed for you).
+* **TELEGRAM_BOT_TOKEN**: Token which identifies your bot, used for Telegram bot API.
+* **TELEGRAM_CHAT_ID**: The bot will use this chat id to send you notifications.
+* **UTC_TIME_DIFFERENCE**: Time difference from UTC (e.g. Singapore is UTC+8, so it would be "8").
+Unfortunately current implementation probably doesn't account for daylight saving time

+Optional:
+* **TRIGGER_INTERVAL**: Integer, set this as the interval (in minutes) you set your cloudwatch to trigger the lambda code.
+Treat this as the precision number if you use a cron or something (e.g. if your code triggers every half an hour, set it to 30 or 31, but 5 still works since it's precise enough).
+Default 5.
+* **INACTIVE_START_HOUR** Integer, start hour (inclusive) where the lambda stops sending pings (e.g. for when you are sleeping).
+Range 0-23, default 0.
+Note that this is relative to your own time after `UTC_TIME_DIFFERENCE` has been applied.
+* **INACTIVE_END_HOUR** Integer, end hour (exclusive) where the lambda stops sending pings (e.g. for when you are sleeping).
+Range 0-23, default 8.
+Note that this is relative to your own time after `UTC_TIME_DIFFERENCE` has been applied.
+* **DEBUG_MODE**: If set to a value, then messages will be more verbose.
+Telegram bot will also receive debug messages.

 ## Others directory
 * Contains development package for googleapiclient & google-oauth2-tools for AWS Lambda (necessary for running python code that uses these libraries on AWS Lambda)